stevenvelozo/meadow/README.md

 		.setDefaultIdentifier('customerID');

-// Construct a query, filtering to a specific customer, number 17 var queryCustomer = testMeadow.query.addFilter('customerID', 17);
+// Construct a query, filtering to a specific customer, number 17 var queryDescription = meadow.query.addFilter('customerID', 17);

-// Now pass the read query into the customer DAL, with a callback testMeadow.doRead(queryCustomer,
+// Now pass the read query into the customer DAL, with a callback meadow.doRead(queryDescription,
 		function(error, query, customer)
 		{
 			// The customer parameter will contain a javascript object if there is: